trunglive/mws-nd-restaurant-project/README.md

 ### Running the tests

 The app was tested on Google Chrome Google Chrome Version 68.0.3440.106 (64-bit).

-If you haven't installed Lighthouse plugin yet, head over to https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en and install it.

 At `http://localhost:8000`, click _Generate report_ from Lighthouse to see the performance audits.